Luchixiang/EMDiffuse/README.md

 #### Step 1
 Download the dataset from https://zenodo.org/record/8136295
 #### Step 2
 Register the image.
 This step automatically registers and crops the patch for model training.
+For our multiple noise level dataset

 ```python
 cd RAFT